 Palaeolandscape implication: The upper part of the tidal-flat deposits of the Wormer Member is dated around 3865 BC and the start of the peat growth on top of the salt-marsh deposits ± 3365 BC.
-This implies that the salt-marsh deposits between the peat and tidal-flat sediments were formed in the period of ± 3800–3400 BC.
+This implies that the salt-marsh deposits between the peat and tidal-flat sediments were formed in the period ± 3800–3400 BC.
 As interpreted at the UG location, a protecting coastal barrier is held responsible for the peat formation.
-The lower peat layer was overlain by aqua-aeolian and beach barrier deposits and these sands were covered by a second peat layer.
+The lower peat layer was overlain by aqua-aeolian and beach barrier deposits, and these sands were covered by a second peat layer.
 This upper peat layer was dated between ± 2530 and 2020 BC.
 The top of the upper peat layer was eroded by the Oer-IJ palaeo-channel.
 This sequence indicates that the protecting coastal barrier of Uitgeest migrated eastward and reached its new position at the UK location between ± 3365 and 2530 BC.

 The base of the Oer-IJ channel deposits was dated by the oak wood of the canoe, found at the bottom of the creek.
 The dendrochronological date of the tree for the canoe is 617–600 BC.
 Assuming an active life of the canoe of 50 years, the basal deposits of the tidal channel fill were formed around 550 BC.

 The date of the bivalve Scrobicularia plana shell is slightly too old.
-Probably this is caused by the hard-water effect, due to the supply of fresh water from the peat hinterland into the channel.
-The estimated date is about 450 BC when tidal influence in the Oer-IJ estuary was still strong.
+This is probably caused by the hard-water effect due to the supply of fresh water from the peat hinterland into the channel.
+The estimated date is about 450 BC, when tidal influence in the Oer-IJ estuary was still strong.

-<h1>Location Assum-Waldijk (AW)
+<h1>Location: Assum-Waldijk (AW)

-Table A2.2: 14C dates of Hollandia excavation Assum-Waldijk (AW).
-Reference: De Koning et al., 2008.
+Table A2.2.
+14C dates of Hollandia excavation Assum-Waldijk (AW) (De Koning et al., 2008)